kaga/kaga.github.io/version-control/_posts/2021-03-10-Git-Part-5-Github-Action.markdown

 In the last post on Github Pull Request, we explored using it as way to collaborate and less of a place to debate **"Tabs vs Spaces"** and **"Missing semicolon"**.

-Github Actions is a cloud-hosted Continuous Integration( CI ) server, it is opposed to on-premise solutions such as Bamboo, TeamCity.
-It is like having an extra member in your team, which provide feedbacks in consistent, repeatable way.
+**Github Actions** is a cloud-hosted Continuous Integration( CI ) service, it is opposed to on-premise solutions such as Bamboo, TeamCity.
+Having a CI service is like having an extra member in your team, which provide feedbacks in consistent, repeatable way.

 ## Automate Everything